lucasjotap/lucasjotap/README.md

 **`Software Engineer`**

-#### I'm an indie software engineer, building my own version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+#### I'm an indie software engineer.
+I love building applications and designing algorithms.
+My interests are computer science, software engineering.
+Lately I have been building application to solve Big Data.
+#### Computer science is my bread and butter and I love everything related to it.
+Solving real-life problems with code is my main goal, but I also love to have fun with computational problems from low-level all the way to high-level.
 ---

 ### 🧰 Languages and Tools